General Dentistry

 A partial denture fits around your natural teeth.
 It is used to replace a single missing tooth or several missing teeth.

 You have a choice between an acrylic or chrome cobalt partial denture.
-Partial dentures need to be cleaned nightly or they may damage your natural teeth and gums.
+They need to be cleaned nightly or they may damage your natural teeth and gums.

 The use of a soft bristled brush will remove plaque and minimise the chance of infections and irritations from developing.
 You should also brush your gums.